micahkatz/micahs-vscode-guide/README.md

 12. [Remote SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) An amazing package that will ssh you into a machine and the entire VSCode editor will be at your disposal.
 No need for scp or vi.
 You can code directly in VSCode on the machine

 13. [Selected Character Count](https://marketplace.visualstudio.com/items?itemName=mousetraps.selected-character-count) This is very useful.
-If you want to know how many zeroes there are in a string, how many characters, etc. Just highlight the text and do "Character Count" in the command pallete
+If you want to know how many zeroes there are in a string, how many characters, etc. Just highlight the text and do "Character Count" in the command

 ![Demo for Character Count](https://user-images.githubusercontent.com/762848/36338135-07014900-135c-11e8-80e3-ec2a24501d85.png)